-In an exclusive interview with Christian News Journal, Alveda King—faith leader, trailblazer, author, and host of the Fox Nation show “Alveda King’s House”—said that in these most difficult of times in early 2021, we must “have a desire” to connect with God in a personal way, as well as read the Bible and pray every day.
+In an exclusive interview with Christian News Journal, Alveda King—faith leader, trailblazer, author, and host of the Fox Nation show “Alveda King’s House” said we must “have a desire” to connect with God in a personal way, as well as read the Bible and pray every day.

 “I was trained by a faith pastor, Pastor Alan McNair,” she told editor Corine Gatti-Santillo in an exclusive new audio interview for CNJ’s “Three Questions” series.
 “I joined a church called Believers’ Bible Christian Church in Atlanta, Georgia, in 1987.
 And during his lifetime, until he left the planet in 2015, [Pastor McNair] encouraged all of us who would agree with him to read the Bible every day, to pray every day. “

 “That really helped me,” she said, “to become focused and connected to God in ways that I had not been.”

 As she also explained, “I was raised by Baptist preachers.
 My daddy, Rev. Dr. A.D.
 King; my grandfather, Rev. Dr. Martin Luther King Sr.; and my uncle, Rev. Dr. Martin Luther King Jr.—they were all giants in the faith of God.
 So I was born into a [faith-focused] family.
 And I went to church every Sunday.
 But my relationship with God did not become personal until 1983, when I was a born-again Christian.”